metaplex-foundation/developer-hub/src/pages/token-metadata/guides/javascript/create-an-nft.md

 })
 ```

-Now if all has gone to play we should have the uri of json file stored in the `metadataUri` providing it did not throw any errors.
+Now if all has gone to play we should have the URI of json file stored in the `metadataUri` providing it did not throw any errors.

 ### NFT vs pNFT

-The Token Metadata program can mint 2 kinds of NFTs, a normal NFT, and a pNFT (programable non fungible asset).
+The Token Metadata program can mint 2 kinds of NFTs, a normal NFT, and a pNFT (programmable Non-Fungible Asset).
 The main difference between the two types of NFTs here are one is royalty enforced (pNFT) and the other is not (NFT).

 #### NFT